OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 ![2025 12 31 predictions](/assets/20251231_Brighton_Img.png "2025-12-31")

 I downloaded this data on the first of year, but I cut off the data used in inference at the 31st.
 That way I would have at least a single day for evaluation.
-Adding these nine days into the inference window seems to have dramatically shrank the distance between the 10th and 90th percentiles of my predictions: especially at dates farther into the future.
+Adding these nine days into the inference window seems to have dramatically shrank the distance between the 10th and 90th percentiles of my predictions.
+Especially at dates deeper in the future where it looks like higher predictions were tamed and the 10th percentile stays stable between this .
 Also, the median prediction appears to have been pulled down, and at points the median prediction now falls below historic levels.
 As of the time of writing (2026-01-02), most resorts in the Wasatch Front had received new snow (woo!).
 I am excited to see how this new snow changes predictions, but importantly affects the accuracy of this and the first run.

 ---